robbe-dc/Basalt/docs/PREPARATIONS.md

 The glue I used was 'UHU Max Repair' and this worked well.

 To attach the magnets to the panels on the correct position, you can make use of the printed glue mold in the optional parts.
+You will need at least 1 normal and 1 reverse version.
+Refer to the image to see how to use them (most important is the position of the middle magnet as it's not symetrical).

 **Important:** Make sure to triple check the polarity of the magnets before glueing.
 You also want to have the same polarity across all parts because the side panels are interchangable.